Tuesday

 I'm not sure if I'd go so far as to say, "It is what it is."
 But, you and I both know that there is nothing we can do to change what happened.
 I'd rather say, "It is what God has allowed it to be."
 Maybe that's incorrect grammar, but I believe with all my heart that God is in control.
 Let me explain.

 A few years ago, my niece was in a roll-over car accident.
 Praise God she walked away unharmed.
 My husband died in a roll-over car accident.
 His neck was broken.
+He died.
 Was God favoring my niece and not my husband?
 Why did He act on her behalf and not his?

 Some answers we will never know this side of Heaven.
 But I do know this.
 Both my niece and my late husband knew Jesus as their personal Savior.
 God did not call my niece home.
 He called my first husband home.